ainaimi/np_interaction/README.md

-# Nonparametric Interaction Detection R Code
+# Nonparametric Interactions R Code

 The in progress R code in this repository is being used to evaluate the properties of various approaches for detecting and estimating effect heterogeneity using parametric singly robust and nonparametric doubly robust estimators.